 2 hours and 2 minutes for a sample with 5,000,000 reads.

-[27]UnCoVar can parallelize the processing of several samples.
+Since UnCoVar is based on Snakemake, computing steps are automatically parallelized based on user specified resource constraints and the utilized underlying computing infrastructure (workstation, compute server, cluster, cloud, see [27]).

 Figure A1: Distribution of UnCoVar’s average runtime per sample depending on the input size of the sample.